emailjs/emailjs-mime-codec/README.md

     mimefuncs.base64Encode(str [, fromCharset]) -> String

-  * **str** - String or an arraybuffer to base64 encode
+  * **str** - String or an Uint8Array to base64 encode
-  * **fromCharset** - If the first parameter is an arraybuffer, use this charset to decode the value to unicode before encoding
+  * **fromCharset** - If the first parameter is a typed array, use this charset to decode the value to unicode before encoding

 ### base64Decode